thanasisKirmizis/thesis2020/README.md

-# EE AUTH 2020 Thesis
+# EE AUTh Thesis 2020
 A repository for the files of my thesis